serverless-guru/logger-typescript/src/logger/README.md

 * The first Lambda uses the `setCorrelationId` method to assign the `correlationId` from the payload to all log outputs
 * The `correlationId` is part of the payload sent to SQS
 * The second Lambda uses the `setCorrelationId` method to assign the `correlationId` from the SQS event to all log outputs
-* The `correlationId` is added to the invocation payload pf the remote API.
+* The `correlationId` is added to the invocation payload of the remote API.

 Using CloudWatchLogs insight, it is now possible to query simultaneously both Lambda LogGroups, API Gateway LogGroup with a single simple query:
 ```